Corporate Culture and Company Values - How Culture Can Impact The Value Of Your Business

 Derek Notman |

-After years of building a value-driven and successful business all while nurturing a strong culture within your organization one should question the value of that culture and will it remain intact if ownership changes?
+After years of building a value-driven and successful business all while nurturing a strong culture within your organization, one should question the value of that culture and whether will it remain intact if ownership changes.

 You may be contemplating selling your business or looking for capital and find yourself being slightly concerned.
-There are enough horror stories of unscrupulous buyers and investors and what becomes of the business upon conclusion of a deal.
+There are enough horror stories of unscrupulous buyers and investors and what becomes of the business upon the conclusion of a deal.
 Should you be concerned?
 Unfortunately, yes – very much so in fact.
-The latest research suggests in excess of 70% of business combinations never meet their financial expectations and fail due to a cultural mismatch. * How do you go about finding a workable solution and ensuring post-exit integrations don’t fail due to culture disruption?
+The latest research suggests more than 70% of business combinations never meet their financial expectations and fail due to a cultural mismatch. * How do you go about finding a workable solution and ensuring post-exit integrations don’t fail due to culture disruption?

 Social Capital

-Taking control of your social capital may ease truths that culture is a value killer.
-Most buyers and sellers seem to be at a loss when it comes to effectively measuring, aligning and integrating culture before, during and after transactions.
+Taking control of your social capital may ease the truth that culture is a value killer.
+Most buyers and sellers seem to be at a loss when it comes to effectively measuring, aligning, and integrating culture before, during, and after transactions.

 Perhaps the way to approach this is by asking some questions like: